ShubhMehrotra19/ShubhMehrotra19/README.md

 - 👉🏽 All the web projects showcased here are also available on my alter-ego's GitHub page.
 (Because let's admit it, I appreciate a clean and tidy readme! 😄)
      - connect with him too 😁: https://github.com/Stoic-Coder2003

-- 👉🏽 Each project I share comes with meticulous documentation.
+- 👉🏽 Each project I share comes with meticulous `documentation`.
 I invest time with ChatGPT and other AI tools to enhance the viewing experience.

-- 👉🏽 Every web project featured on this profile is a product of my sole design and development efforts.
+- 👉🏽 Every web project featured on this profile is a product of my `sole design and development efforts`.
 I pridefully present the Figma file screenshots and the comprehensive process in each project readme!

 <br />

 Thank you for visiting my page!
-I have just started designing it too!
+You may reach out to me on `Linkedin` or `Twitter`!

+Star my repositories if you liked them!
+That would be a great boost! 🚀